Private Fjord Fishing vs Shared Boat Tours in Norway - What’s the Difference?

 One of the most noticeable differences between shared and private tours is how guide attention is distributed.

-On shared tours, the guide’s focus is naturally divided between multiple guests.
-With different experience levels and needs on board, guidance often becomes brief and general.
-In practice, guests who ask the most questions or need the most assistance may receive more attention, while others take on a more passive role.
+In practice, this means that guests who ask the most questions or need the most assistance may receive more attention, while others take on a more passive role.

 Private Fjord Fishing vs Shared Boat Tours – A Practical Comparison